 The JPA requires: 50 hours of Jungian analysis, with an IAAP certified Jungian Analyst prior to beginning training.
 These hours may be counted toward the 300 hours of Jungian analysis required for graduation from the JPA program.
 However, regardless of previous analytic hours, AITs must be in Jungian analysis during their entire training with the JPA.

 The JPA prefers, but does not require: prior experience in the mental health field, preferably supervised experience as a psychotherapist.

-The director then establishes a panel of three JPA analysts who meet individually with the applicant.
+The coordinator then establishes a panel of three JPA analysts who meet individually with the applicant.
 Upon recommendation by the panel that the applicant be considered for admission, the applicant is invited to participate in a portion of one of our weekend colloquium meetings, to give the applicant a sense of the learning community in action.
 The panel makes the final decision about acceptance after that meeting.

 If the Admissions panel decides that it is advisable, it may require an applicant to complete additional preparation and/or submit additional materials prior to admission to the training program.

 If the applicant is accepted, then 2 of the three members of the admissions panel, plus one other analyst chosen by the candidate during the first year of study becomes his/her advising committee.
 The advising committee follows and works with the candidate for the length of the program, serving as an advising, mediating and support group for the candidate.